th0114nd/uffda/README.md

 Testing
 -------
-In order to run it locally, it should be eneough to build the Persistant Lookup Table and then run the tests:
+In order to run it locally:

     $ git clone https://github.com/pierce-m/uffda
     $ cd uffda
-    $ make build-plt && make tests
+    $ make

 To check that the types are properly specified, run